glesica/glesica.github.io/index.md

 and inspiration from others, both here at UM and the original course in this mini-genre ([The Missing Semester](http://missing.csail.mit.edu)), I taught a course on tools and all sorts of other fun topics that are often neglected in computer science curricula.
-The [course web site](//lesica.com/missing-course) can be found elsewhere on this domain.
+The course [website](//lesica.com/missing-course) can be found elsewhere on this domain.
 It contains some original material along with links to existing content.